open-eid/CDOC2/cdoc2-system-docs/docs/03_system_architecture/ch002_system_components_sid_mid.md

 Command line utility to create/process CDOC2 files.
 Provides CLI interface to CDOC2 reference Java library.

 ## Interfaces between system components

-### CDOC2 Capsule Server (CCS) interface

-CSS interface provides the following endpoints:

-* `/key-capsules/{transactionId}` Get Server Capsule based on the transaction identifier.
-Used by recipient to request a Server Capsule.
-* `/key-capsules` Upload a Server Capsule to a CCS.
-Used by sender to upload Server Capsule to a CCS.

-For full CCS OpenAPI specification, see [API References](../02_protocol_and_cryptography_spec/api_references.md).

 ### CDOC2 Shares Server (CSS) interface